 Boost Immune System

 Massage therapy increases the activity of white blood cells that help improve overall immune function.
 Studies have shown that because massage can stimulate the toxin-filtering lymphatic system, it can improve the body’s ability to fight off infection.
+For the exact reason, you may also want to know about professional lymphatic drainage massage.

 Lower Heart Rate & Blood Pressure